fpauser/gof5/README.md

 When username and password are not provided, they will be asked if `~/.gof5/cookies.yaml` file doesn't contain previously saved HTTPS session cookies or when the saved session is expired or explicitly terminated (`--close-session`).

+Use `--session` to connect using an existing VPN session.

 Use `--close-session` flag to terminate an HTTPS VPN session on exit.
 Next startup will require a valid username/password.

 Use `--select` to choose a VPN server from the list, known to a current server.